ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Connection tracking tool

-This chapter and [the previous one about network hardening](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md) mention a few times the connection tracking system enabled by the firewall.
+This chapter and [the previous one about host network hardening](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md) mention a few times the connection tracking system enabled by the firewall.
 This is popularly known as _conntrack_ and, adding to its own particular `sysctl` parameters (identified by the `nf_conntrack_` prefix), there is also a command enabling system administrators to manage the in-kernel connection tracking state tables:

 1. The `conntrack` command is already installed in Proxmox VE 9.0, as `apt` warns: